-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").

-These financial statements were reviewed by the Audit Committee and approved and authorized for issue by the Board of Directors on May 27, 2022.
+These consolidated financial statements were reviewed by the Audit Committee and approved and authorized for issue by the Board of Directors on May 29, 2023.

-Notes to the Financial Statements For the years ended January 31, 2022 and 2021 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements For the years ended January 31, 2023 and 2022 (Expressed in Canadian Dollars)